 - 2 teaspoons vanilla extract

-- 1 can sliced pineapples and juice cut slices into half circles
+- 1 can sliced pineapple rings cut slices into half circles and reserve juice

 - 10 ounce jar of maraschino cherries